kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 the behavior of the group.

 ## The Agile Mindset
-There is much to say about the agile mindset, many assumptions and values that form it, but there is one pair of value and assumption that eclipses everything else.
+**There is much to say about the agile mindset**, many assumptions and values that form it, but there is one pair of value and assumption that eclipses everything else.
 It's like this pair is the sun, and every other value or assumption is a planet circling that sun.
 Without that core part firmly in place, an organization, team or individual will struggle more with Agile than others, regardless of all the other qualities we will discuss later.

-Valuing **Learning** above everything else, and assuming that **we can always get better at how we do things** form the fundamental base of any agile mindset.
+Valuing *Learning* above everything else, and assuming that *we can always get better at how we do things* form the fundamental base of any agile mindset.
 Agile methodologies are firmly set on the concept of validated learning.
 Typically, we set a goal, set a metric which represents the goal, try something out, inspect the results and adapt our approach.
 It's important to note that we need both the value and the assumption for an agile mindset:

+{% include floatquote.html quote="The assumption that we can always get better at how we do things absolves us from plateauing with our performance."%}
 The assumption that we can always get better at how we do things absolves us from plateauing with our performance.
 If we assume that we are never done, and that we haven't delivered our best work yet drives us forward.
 Without that assumption, Kanban teams will rarely find things to improve on, and Scrum retros will be over quickly, stating that there is "nothing to improve".
-If we combine this with Habit 1 of Stephen R. Covey's "7 Habits", "Be Proactive", we start actively looking for ways to get better, even if the environment in which we are moving is less than ideal.
+We should start proactively looking for ways to get better, even if the environment in which we are moving is less than ideal.
 We stop looking for others to _make_ us better, and instead start looking for strategies to take matters into our own hands.

 The focus on learning gives our drive structure and purpose, and helps us to put first things first.
 Without valuing to learn, we might be afraid of trying out new things lest they fail, with this learning mindset, we expect failures and treat them as learning experiences to get better with the next try.

+{% include floatquote.html quote="The learning mindset automatically leads us to the fundamentals of Agility, so ultimately,  it's the mindset that came first."%}
 Working together as an agile team requires a great deal of learning.
 First, we need to learn to work together.
 We are all different from one another, with different strengths and weaknesses, some of which only come out in stressful